-- Synchronizing data from other sources.
-For example, make sure Outlook is synchronized so people don’t need to key in their activities / information twice.
+- Synchronising data from other sources.
+For example, make sure Outlook is synchronised so people don’t need to key in their activities / information twice.

 - Providing simple views in CRM where all the relevant information can be entered on one screen, without having to switch from one view to another.
 Simplicity is key.
 Work with your team to understand what information you need and how best to display the fields on the screen for data input.